-SecureAPlus’ powerful Application Whitelisting comes in 3 distinct modes that is designed to accommodate the different levels of security that users may require.
+SecureAPlus’ powerful Application Whitelisting comes in 3 distinct modes that are designed to accommodate the different levels of security that users may require.

-This is the default mode that SecureAPlus is on and is the one that gives you best balance between level of flexibility and control and is recommend for normal use.
+This is the default mode that SecureAPlus is on and is the one that gives you the best balance between the level of flexibility and control and is recommended for normal use.
 Every time a new and untrusted file runs for the first time, regardless of whether it was just downloaded/copied or has been in your computer for some time, SecureAPlus will stop it from running automatically.

 Trusting the file will add it to your application whitelist and will no longer be prompted on subsequent launches.
-Blocking the file will simply terminate the file process to launch.
+Blocking the file will simply terminate the file from processing to launch.

 Selecting Quarantine & Delete options will remove the file from the whitelist.
 On the other hand, selecting Ignore will continue to let the file stay in the whitelist and run freely.

 This mode has the highest level of security and the lowest flexibility.
 It blocks every file not on your application whitelist that tries to start a process on your computer.
 Non-Admin Windows User Accounts are set to Lockdown mode without the option to switch to other modes.

 This is the perfect mode for users who do not wish to be prompted and is confident to operate with applications that he/she already trusts.
 Cases in which this level of security might come in handy would be when you are connected to an unsecured network (i.e. public wifi, campus network), for cases where a prompt may cause a disturbance (i.e. intense gaming, video rendering), and lastly for Non-Admin Users Accounts of a Windows PC.

 Users can still launch new and untrusted applications in this mode by manually changing the trust level of the file you intend to launch prior to running it.